 - To return to the watch face without resetting the timers, press MENU, and select Go to Watchface. - To enable or disable lap recording, press MENU, and select Lap Key.

 Adding Alternate Time Zones

-You can display the current time of day in additional time zones.
+You can display the current time of day in additional time zones on the alternate time zones glance.
 You can add up to four alternate time zones.